 Christopher J. Roof

-As acting director of the Policy, Planning, and Environment Technical Center and chief of the Environmental Measurement and Modeling Division, Christopher J. Roof has supported numerous transportation-related acoustics and air quality projects.
-His two-plus decades of technical experience include measurement, modeling, and analysis of noise, fuel burn, and emissions for all modes of transportation.
+As acting director of the Infrastructure Systems and Technology, former chief of the Environmental Measurement and Modeling Division, Christopher J. Roof has supported numerous transportation-related acoustics and air quality projects.
+His two-plus decades of technical experience include measurement, modeling, and analysis of noise, air quality, and exhaust for all modes of transportation.

 He has provided environmental support in a number of other areas, including investigations of potential impacts of hovercraft noise on humans and wildlife for the United States Postal Service (USPS), FRA’s National Magnetic Levitation Transportation Technology Deployment Program, FHWA’s Traffic Noise Model (TNM), a FMCSA analysis of potential noise impacts of increased safety inspections, a Department of Energy (DOE) analysis of electrical transmission lines, and the Federal Interagency Committee on Aviation Noise (FICAN) assessment of noise modeling tools in national parks.